charlesrogers/product_management/qualitative_research/initial_demand_measurement.md

 # Standard Operating Procedure For Pre-Launch Demand Measurement

-What number of people who are VERY EXCITED about the product to exist?
+Find what number of people who are VERY EXCITED about the product to exist?
 Depends on how many of them are in the populations:
-Show product
++ Show product
-Find people exicted
++ Find people exicted
+  + Define How
-Measure number of people who meet that criteria
++ Measure number of people who meet that criteria
 If enough
 Interview more and confirm they meet the same % of LTA Launch product and hit milestone